veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/sidenav.md

     }

     ```
-- **mode**: Sidenav can render in one of three different ways based on the “mode” property.
+- **mode:** Sidenav can render in one of three different ways based on the “mode” property.
 	* over - Sidenav floats over the primary content, which is covered by a backdrop
 	* push - Sidenav pushes the primary content out of its way, also covering it with a backdrop
 	* side - Sidenav appears side-by-side with the main content, shrinking the main content's width to make space for the sidenav.
-- **opened**: It decides whether the sidenav is opened.
+- **opened:** It decides whether the sidenav is opened.
 It can be “true” or “false”.
-- **position**: Position can be either "start" or "end" which places the side content on the left or right side.
+- **position:** Position can be either "start" or "end" which places the side content on the left or right side.
 Default is "start".

-- **fxLayout**: Specifies the flex-direction and whether the contents should be wrapped or not.
+- **fxLayout:** Specifies the flex-direction and whether the contents should be wrapped or not.
 eg. fxLayout=”column wrap”

-- **(opened)**: Takes function name as the value.
+- **(opened):** Takes function name as the value.
 This function is defined in Ts file and is executed when the sidenav is opened.

-- **(closed)**: Takes function name as the value.
+- **(closed):** Takes function name as the value.
 This function is defined in Ts file and is executed when the sidenav is closed.

-- **(toggle)**: Takes function name as the value.
+- **(toggle):** Takes function name as the value.
 This function is defined in Ts file and is executed when the sidenav is toggled.